adiog/io_quicksave_dev/README.md

 - python3.6 and virtualenv
 - nginx

-note: it is not safe, but if you want avoid problem with running multiple screen instances you may want to modify your /etc/sudoers file:
+note: it is not safe, but if you want to avoid problems with running multiple screen sessions, you may modify your /etc/sudoers file:
 ```
 youruser ALL=(ALL) NOPASSWD:ALL
 ```